 Students are required to complete all prerequisites prior to enrolling in any course required for the major.
-Exceptions must be negotiated with the instructor of the course in question, in consultation with the department undergraduate coordinator.
+Exceptions must be negotiated with the instructor of the course in question, in consultation with a visual arts adviser.

 LIMITATIONS TO ENROLLMENT BY NON-MAJORS